YasamanMVS/101217770_lab_test1_chat_app/README.md

-Chat Application
+🛠️ Chat Application

-Project Overview:
+🔹 Project Overview:

 This is a real-time chat application where users can join predefined chat rooms, send messages, and interact with other users in real time.
 The application demonstrates the use of Socket.IO for WebSocket communication and MongoDB for user and room management.

-Features:
+🚀 Features:

-Room-based chat functionality:
+🔹 Room-based Chat Functionality:

-Users can select a room from a dropdown.
+✅ Users can select a room from a dropdown.
-Users can send messages visible to all members of the room.
+✅ Users can send messages visible to all members of the room.

-User authentication:
+🔹 User Authentication:

-Signup and login functionality with password hashing.
+✅ Signup and login functionality with password hashing.

-Persistent chat rooms:
+🔹 Persistent Chat Rooms:

-Predefined rooms are created and stored in a MongoDB database.
+✅ Predefined rooms are created and stored in a MongoDB database.

-Real-time messaging with Socket.IO:
+🔹 Real-time Messaging with Socket.IO:

-Users see messages as they are sent without refreshing.
+✅ Users see messages as they are sent without refreshing.

-Room management:
+🔹 Room Management:

-Users can join and leave rooms.
+✅ Users can join and leave rooms.

-Friendly UI:
+🔹 Friendly UI:

-Dropdown for room selection and message input.
+✅ Dropdown for room selection and message input.

-Installation:
+🔧 Installation:

-Prerequisites:
+⚙ Prerequisites:

-Node.js (v16 or newer recommended)
+🔹 Node.js (v16 or newer recommended)

-MongoDB (local or cloud-based)
+🔹 MongoDB (local or cloud-based)

-A terminal or command prompt
+🔹 A terminal or command prompt

-Steps to Install and Run:
+📝 Steps to Install and Run:

-Clone the repository:
+🔹 Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/YasamanMVS/101217770_lab_test1_chat_app.git
 cd 101217770_lab_test1_chat_app

-Navigate to the server directory:
+🔹 Navigate to the server directory:

-bash
-Copy
-Edit
 cd server

-Install server dependencies:
+🔹 Install server dependencies:

-bash
-Copy
-Edit
 npm install

-Create a .env file in the server directory and add the following:
+🔹 Create a .env file in the server directory and add the following:

-ini
-Copy
-Edit
 MONGO_URI=<your-mongodb-connection-string>
 PORT=5000

-Start the server:
+🔹 Start the server:

-bash
-Copy
-Edit
 npm run dev

-Navigate to the client directory (if applicable) to set up the client.
+🔹 Navigate to the client directory (if applicable) to set up the client.

-Note: If index.html is a standalone file, simply open it in your browser.
+💡 Note: If index.html is a standalone file, simply open it in your browser.

-Usage:
+🎯 Usage:

-Running the Application:
+🔹 Running the Application:

-Start the server using npm run dev in the server directory.
+1️⃣ Start the server using npm run dev in the server directory.
-Open the index.html file in your browser.
+2️⃣ Open the index.html file in your browser.

-Interacting with the App:
+🔹 Interacting with the App:

-Enter a username.
+1️⃣ Enter a username.
-Select a chat room from the dropdown.
+2️⃣ Select a chat room from the dropdown.
-Click "Join Room."
+3️⃣ Click "Join Room".
-Type messages and interact with other users in the chat room.
+4️⃣ Type messages and interact with other users in the chat room.
-To leave the room, click "Leave Room."
+5️⃣ To leave the room, click "Leave Room".

-Project Structure:
+📂 Project Structure:
-bash
-Copy
-Edit

 101217770_lab_test1_chat_app/
 │
 ├── server/